Wellness

 Shutterstock

-Consistently journaling helps bring order to your thoughts, and in turn that translates to those around you.
+Consistently journaling helps bring order to your thoughts, and in turn that can benefit everyone around you.
 “When you journal, you are connecting your own thoughts and emotions together, and in doing so you’re practicing how to connect with others,” says Kevin Coleman, LMFT-A, a licensed marriage and family therapist associate and founder of Connected Therapy Practice.
 One reason?
 When someone asks “how are you” you’ll have more to offer the conversation than you did before your journaled, Coleman says.

 It’s also a great place to vent about daily annoyances that you otherwise might take out on a close friend or partner.
-And, to go back to gratitude, journaling about the people in your life is a way to make sure you’re appreciating them.
+To go back to gratitude, journaling about the people in your life is also a great way to make sure you’re appreciating them.

 11. It’s A Form Of Self-Care